ShenaoW/shenaow.github.io/_pages/about.md

 Here are my close friends' homepages: [Xinyi Hou](https://xinyi-hou.github.io/), [Yanjie Zhao](https://yanjiezhao96.github.io/), [Liu Wang](https://liuer-wang.github.io/), [Ningke Li](https://ningke-li.github.io/).

 # 🎉 News
+- [21 Nov 2024] Two papers working on LLM Apps and Supply Chain were accepted by TOSEM 2030 SE Roadmap!

 - [17 Nov 2024] We won the third prize in Software Research Prototype System Competition of ChinaSoft 2024.

 - [24 Aug 2024] Two papers working on OSS/LLM supply chain security were accepted by ASE 2024 (Industry Showcase)!

 - [05 Jul 2024] Our paper on ransomware detection in industrial environments was accepted by CCS 2024.
 See you in Salt Lake City!

-- [30 Apr 2024] Two papers working on LLM Apps and Supply Chain were accepted by SE 2030!

 - [03 Dec 2023] We won the third prize in Software Research Prototype System Competition of ChinaSoft 2023.